Ankara: Politics

-Since 8 April 2019, the Mayor of Ankara is Mansur Yavaş from the Republican People's Party (CHP), who won the mayoral election in 2019.
+Since 8 April 2019, the mayor of Ankara is Mansur Yavaş from the Republican People's Party (CHP), who won the mayoral election in 2019 and 2024.

 Ankara is politically a triple battleground between the ruling conservative AK Party, the opposition Kemalist center-left Republican People's Party (CHP) and the nationalist far-right MHP.
 The province of Ankara is divided into 25 districts.
-The CHP's key and almost only political stronghold in Ankara lies within the central area of Çankaya, which is the city's most populous district.
-While the CHP has always gained between 60 and 70% of the vote in Çankaya since 2002, political support elsewhere throughout Ankara is minimal.
-The high population within Çankaya, as well as Yenimahalle to an extent, has allowed the CHP to take overall second place behind the AK Party in both local and general elections, with the MHP a close third, despite the fact that the MHP is politically stronger than the CHP in almost every other district.
-Overall, the AK Party enjoys the most support throughout the city.
-The electorate of Ankara thus tend to vote in favor of the political right, far more so than the other main cities of Istanbul and İzmir.
+Historically, the CHP's key and almost only political stronghold in Ankara lay within the central area of Çankaya, which is the city's most populous district.
+While the CHP has always gained between 60 and 70% of the vote in Çankaya since 2002, political support elsewhere throughout Ankara was minimal.
+The high population within Çankaya, as well as Yenimahalle to an extent, has allowed the CHP to take overall second place behind the AK Party in both local and general elections, with the MHP a close third, despite the fact that the MHP was politically stronger than the CHP in almost every other district.
+Overall, the AK Party enjoyed the most support throughout the city.
+The electorate of Ankara thus tended to vote in favor of the political right, far more so than the other main cities of Istanbul and İzmir.
 In retrospect, the 2013–14 protests against the AK Party government were particularly strong in Ankara, proving to be fatal on multiple occasions.

-The city suffered from a series of terrorist attacks in 2015 and 2016, most notably on 10 October 2015; 17 February 2016; 13 March 2016; and 15 July 2016.
+The city suffered from a series of terrorist attacks in 2015 and 2016, most notably on 10 October 2015; 17 February 2016; and 13 March 2016.
+The city was also one of the sites of the coup attempt on 15 July 2016.

 Melih Gökçek was the Metropolitan Mayor of Ankara between 1994 and 2017.
 Initially elected in the 1994 local elections, he was re-elected in 1999, 2004 and 2009.
 In the 2014 local elections, Gökçek stood for a fifth term.
 The MHP's metropolitan mayoral candidate for the 2009 local elections, Mansur Yavaş, stood as the CHP's candidate against Gökçek in 2014.
 In a heavily controversial election, Gökçek was declared the winner by just 1% ahead of Yavaş amid allegations of systematic electoral fraud.
 With the Supreme Electoral Council and courts rejecting his appeals, Yavaş declared his intention to take the irregularities to the European Court of Human Rights.
 Although Gökçek was inaugurated for a fifth term, most election observers believe that Yavaş was the winner of the election.
-Gökçek resigned on 28 October 2017 and was replaced by the former mayor of Sincan district, Mustafa Tuna; who was succeeded by Mansur Yavaş of the CHP, the current Mayor of Ankara, elected in 2019.
+Gökçek resigned on 28 October 2017 and was replaced by the former mayor of Sincan district, Mustafa Tuna; who was succeeded by Mansur Yavaş of the CHP, the current mayor of Ankara, elected in 2019.